KPOW (AM)

-KPOW (1260 kHz) is an American AM radio station licensed to serve the community of Powell, Wyoming.
+KPOW (1260 AM) is a commercial radio station licensed to Powell, Wyoming, United States.
 The station is owned by MGR Media LLC, and carries a local program in the morning, syndicated programming during the midday and country music in the evenings and weekends.

 The studios and offices are located south of town at 912 Lane 11 1/2.
 The two tower transmitter site is on Lane 13.

 According to FCC Ownership reports, MGR Media is part of Chaparral Broadcasting, which is 100% owned by Jerrold T. Lundquist of Westport, Connecticut.